GreenDIGIT-project/GreenDIGIT-WP6-CIM-KPI-Pipeline/README.md

 ### Overview

-This is a configuration repository to spin-up the pipeline used in WP6 to ingest, process and publish metrics using CIM unified namespaces.
+This is a configuration repository to spin-up the pipeline used in WP6 to ingest, process and publish metrics using CIM unified namespaces and integrated .

 Related repositories:
 - [GreenDIGIT-CIM](https://github.com/g-uva/GreenDIGIT-CIM)